Dr Zoe Allen

 Zoe graduated as a Bachelor of Dental Surgery with Honours at Newcastle University in 2000 and became a Member of the Royal College of Surgeons of Edinburgh by examination in 2002.
 She gained her Masters’ degree in Public Health with Distinction from the University of the West of England in 2009.
 Zoe is a Fellow of the Higher Education Academy, having completed her Postgraduate Certificate in Clinical Education with Distinction in 2012.

 Zoe has 15 years’ clinical experience in dentistry, managing dental patients who find routine dental care especially challenging.
 She completed her Vocational Training in general dental practice in County Durham and House Officer rotations at Newcastle Dental Hospital, before providing urgent dental care in North Yorkshire.
 After moving to the South West in 2003, Zoe’s clinical role focused upon providing holistic oral health care for young children with extensive dental decay, frail older people, people with learning disabilities and people experiencing social exclusion.
 She became a Senior Dental Officer with Somerset Primary Care Dental Service in 2005, leading delivery of the service’s dental epidemiology commitments until 2015.
-She has been a regional trainer and examiner for Public Health England’s Dental Epidemiology Programme, and a fieldwork contributor for the 2009 Adult Dental Health Survey and the 2013 Child Dental Health Survey.
+She has been a regional trainer and examiner for the National Dental Epidemiology Programme, and a fieldwork contributor for the 2009 Adult Dental Health Survey and the 2013 Child Dental Health Survey.

 From 2011 to 2017, Zoe was an NIHR Academic Clinical Fellow in Primary Dental Care at Peninsula Dental School, contributing to clinical and academic teaching and assessment for undergraduate and postgraduate students.
 Zoe achieved her Fellowship of the Faculty of General Dental Practitioners of the Royal College of Surgeons of England in June 2017.
 In 2018, Zoe was awarded a PhD for her thesis exploring dentists' perceptions of their professional roles regarding referrals within Primary Dental Care in England.

 - Fellowship of the Faculty of Dental Surgery, Royal College of Surgeons of Edinburgh